-Despite a formal prohibition introduced in Law No. 38/2018, all typical forms of Intersex Genital Mutilation are still practised in Portugal, facilitated and paid for by the State party via the public health system, and perpetrated by public University Hospitals and private health-care providers alike.
-The categorical failure of Law No. 38/2018 to adequately protect intersex children from harmful practices becomes even more apparent in comparison with the State party's vastly superior, current anti-FGM legislation and policies.
+Despite a formal prohibition introduced in Law No. 38/2018, in Portugal all typical forms of Intersex Genital Mutilation (IGM) persist with impunity, facilitated and paid for by the State party via the public health system, and perpetrated by public University Hospitals and private health-care providers alike.
+The categorical failure of Law No. 38/2018 to adequately protect intersex children from cruel, inhuman or degrading treatment is even more obvious in comparison with the State party's vastly superior, current anti-FGM legislation and policies.